BoatsandJoes/tri-twist/README.md

 	mode where you can choose when to pop the area multiple multiplayer ideas
-		one board versus, p1 and p2 each have "their color" seperate boards versus, play for quota or top out (garbage sends third color?) same board coop, one player drops and the other rotates simul play; bump a sliding piece this way?
+		one board versus, p1 and p2 each have "their color" they want to have more of their color NOT cleared at the end? seperate boards versus, play for quota or top out (garbage sends third color?) same board coop, one player drops and the other rotates simul play; bump a sliding piece this way?